 Since 1979, the Vermont Lay Monitoring Program has provided lake-wide monitoring of parameters related to eutrophication during the summer season.
 Citizen volunteers are recruited and use a consistently applied methodology.
-Information about this program and data are available at the VTDEC Volunteer monitoring website: http://dec.vermont.gov/watershed/lakes-ponds/monitor/lay-monitoring The most extensive monitoring programs on Lake Champlain are the Lake Champlain Diagnostic-Feasibility Study (Vermont DEC and New York State DEC, 1997), the Long-Term Water Quality and Biological Monitoring Project for Lake Champlain (Vermont DEC and New York State DEC, 1998; Smeltzer et al, 2009; Smeltzer et al, 2012; Mihuc et al, 2012), and the Lake Champlain Biomonitoring Program conducted by the Vermont Water Resources and Lake Studies Center (Brown et al., 1992, 1993).
+Information about this program and data are available at the VTDEC Volunteer monitoring website.
+The most extensive monitoring programs on Lake Champlain are the Lake Champlain Diagnostic-Feasibility Study (Vermont DEC and New York State DEC, 1997), the Long-Term Water Quality and Biological Monitoring Project for Lake Champlain (Vermont DEC and New York State DEC, 1998; Smeltzer et al, 2009; Smeltzer et al, 2012; Mihuc et al, 2012), and the Lake Champlain Biomonitoring Program conducted by the Vermont Water Resources and Lake Studies Center (Brown et al., 1992, 1993).